Baldwin Wallace University Institutional Diversity Definition

 Diversity Courses at Baldwin Wallace University

 At Baldwin Wallace University we value and appreciate that a diverse curriculum supports our mission and produces graduates who function well in multicultural and intercultural environments.
 Students can take courses that stretch their imagination in a plethora of ways: Jazz History, Multicultural Psychology, Women in Western Civilizations and Media and Diversity are just a few examples.
-In addition, all students are required to take LAS 200 which "is designed as a common experience across all sections” and uses “the ideas of great thinkers to consider how culture shapes human behavior, human relationships and the relationship between people and the natural world, both in the past and today."

 Moreover, students are able to put their theoretical foundation to good use by participating in a variety of co-curricular initiatives that extend the classroom.
 Service learning, community service and volunteering are often incorporated into classroom content.
 Rigorous debate and intentional listening are encouraged in the context of understanding and grasping the concepts of multiple identity development.
 Course offerings reflect our goal to prepare students to think critically while increasing their aptitude and appreciation for cultural awareness.